PhilippeMarcMeyer/vanillaSelectBox/README.md

-# vanillaSelectBox v1.0.4
+# vanillaSelectBox v1.0.5

 npm i vanillaselectbox

-## vanillaSelectBox : v1.04 : Fixed issue by https://github.com/arthur911016 (Thanks)
+## vanillaSelectBox : v1.05 : setValue() bug correction on single mode.
+You could not set the value
 if you select all the elements when the list is filtered by the textBox it will put the value All to the placeholder even when it does not have all the values selected, if you close and open again the select you will notice that not all the values are checked and the placeholder says All

 ## New : Possibility to change the dropdown tree and change the remote search function